FredHasselman/2015-Acoustic-Complexity-Matching/README.md

 ===============
 ### Average and Dyslexic Readers Make Use Of Complex Dynamical Patterns

-Supplemenral materials to:

-The Github repository contains MatLab scripts to recreate analyses and figures.
+This Github repository contains MatLab scripts to recreate analyses and figures used in the article.
-The OSF project (https://osf.io/a8g32) links to files in dropbox and containt '.mat' data files needed by the scripts.
+Most scripts will need data files that are available at the [OSF project](https://osf.io/a8g32).
+See the project Wiki pages for details.

 Fred Hasselman 2014